 By the end of this course students will be able to:

-■ write clearly and confidently about cinema and television, offering well-structured arguments in professionally produced essays, using recognised and consistent forms of footnoting and reference.
+■ Write clearly and confidently about film and television history, offering well-structured arguments in professionally produced essays, using recognised and consistent forms of footnoting and reference.

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.